dokryconn/Dokters-Prescription/README.md

 You can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.

 This script is **100% free** for all to use, manipulate, distribute, and/or incinerate.
-I am novice with writing Autohotkey code so I apologize for any bizarre formatting but it is a lot of fun creating useful shortcuts and enhancing the general system experience overall.
+I am a beginner with the Autohotkey language but it is a lot of fun creating shortcuts and enhancing the overall system experience.

-**Peace,**
+Peace,

 **Dokter RyConn**